mikeal/ZDAG/SPEC.md

 * Since we're already going to have a seperate header, we can maximize the address space in each compression table by keeping them separate.

-We will then use VARINT's to point to these tables as we parse the STRUCTURE.
+We will then use VARINT's for pointers to these tables as we parse the STRUCTURE.

 When using a VARINT to refer to a table entry we only get 126 addresses in 1b.